fsantanna/fabrica/README.md

 # Instructions

-- Tiles at the bottom right
+- Tiles at the bottom
 - Double click to grab the desired tile
 - Click to rotate
 - Double click to apply